iuuukhueeee/iuuukhueeee.github.io/posts/create-drm-video.md

 # Quick Overview

 This blog will solely focus on DASH (DASH Adaptive Streaming for HTML).
-We will make a DRM video with adaptive bitrate using `ffmpeg`, and `shaka packager` and `skaka player` for streaming where the player switches between resolutions based on network conditions.
+We will make a DRM video with adaptive bitrate using `ffmpeg`, and `shaka packager` and `shaka player` for streaming where the player switches between resolutions based on network conditions.

 # Architecture